 The Ryanair CEO is Michael O’Leary.

-Easyjet vs Ryanair Employees 2016-2021
+Easyjet vs Ryanair Employees 2016-2024

-Year | Easyjet Employees | Ryanair Employees |
+| Year | Easyjet Employees |

-2021 | 13,000 | 15,016 |
+| 2021 | 13,000 | 15,016 |

-2020 | 14,000 | 17,268 |
+| 2020 | 14,000 | 17,268 |

-2019 | 15,000 | 16,840 |
+| 2019 | 15,000 | 16,840 |

-2018 | 14,000 | 14,583 |
+| 2018 | 14,000 | 14,583 |

-2017 | 12,000 | 13,026 |
+12,000 | 13,026 |

-2016 | 10,000 | 11,458 |
+| 2016 | 10,000 | 11,458 |

 Easyjet Profit/Loss and Revenue

-In 2021 Easyjet reported an operating loss of £1,136 million on £1,458 million of revenue.
+In 2023 Easyjet reported an operating profit of £455 million before tax on £8,171 million of revenue.

-Easyjet plc is listed on the London Stock Exchange (LSE: EZJ) and is part of the FTSE 100 index.
+Easyjet Plc is listed on the London Stock Exchange (LSE: EZJ) and is part of the FTSE 100 index.

 Ryanair Profit/Loss and Revenue

-In 2021 Ryanair reported an operating loss of €1,109 million on €1,636 million of revenue.
+In 2024 Ryanair reported an operating profit of €2,128 million before tax on €13,444 million of revenue.

-Easyjet vs Ryanair Revenue 2016-2021
+Easyjet vs Ryanair Revenue 2016-2024

-Fiscal Year | Easyjet Revenue (£ millions) | Ryanair Revenue (€ millions) |
+| Fiscal Year | Easyjet Revenue (£ millions) |

-2021 | 1,458 | 1,636 |
+| 2021 | 1,458 | 1,636 |

-2020 | 3,009 | 8,495 |
+| 2020 | 3,009 | 8,495 |

-2019 | 6,385 | 7,697 |
+| 2019 | 6,385 | 7,697 |

-2018 | 5,898 | 7,151 |
+| 2018 | 5,898 | 7,151 |

-2017 | 5,047 | 6,648 |
+5,047 | 6,648 |

-2016 | 4,669 | 6,536 |
+| 2016 | 4,669 | 6,536 |

-From its 2021 annual report, the average booked Ryanair passenger fare is €37.65.
-When you add in ancillary revenue per booked passenger of €21.80, this results in a total revenue per booked passenger of €59.45. |
+| From its 2024 annual report, the average booked Ryanair passenger fare is €49.80.
+When you add in ancillary revenue per booked passenger of €23.40, this results in a total revenue per booked passenger of €73.20. |

 Easyjet vs Ryanair CO2 Emissions

-In 2021, Easyjet reported a CO2 emission of 81.08g per passenger km.
-In 2020 this was 70.77g per passenger km.
+In 2023, Easyjet reported a CO2 emission of 67.2g per passenger km.

-Ryanair reported a CO2 emission of 83g per passenger km.
-In 2020 this was 66g per passenger km.
+In 2024 Ryanair reported a CO2 emission of 65.0g per passenger km.

 Easyjet Longest & Shortest Route